Sangeeta (Pakistani actress)

-Parveen Rizvi, better known as Sangeeta, (سنگیتا; born 14 June 1947) is a Pakistani film actress, filmmaker and director of television drama serials.
+Parveen Rizvi, better known as Sangeeta, (سنگیتا; born 14 June 1958) is a Pakistani film actress, filmmaker and director of television drama serials.

 Early life

-Parveen Rizvi was born on 14 June 1947 in Karachi, British India.
-Parveen Rizvi's (or Sangeeta's) mother Mehtab Rizvi also had a career in show business.
-Additionally, Parveen's younger sister, Nasreen Rizvi (professionally known as Kaveeta) is also associated with Pakistani cinema.
-The British-American actress Jiah Khan was her niece.
+Parveen Rizvi was born on 14 June 1958 in Karachi, Pakistan.
+Her mother Mehtab Rizvi also had a career in show business.
+Parveen's younger sister, Nasreen Rizvi (professionally known as Kaveeta) is also associated with Pakistani cinema.
+The late British-American actress Jiah Khan was her niece.

 Career

 Acting

 In 1969, Sangeeta appeared on the film Koh-e-Noor (1969) as a child star; it was directed by Agha Husaini.
 In 1971, she moved to Lahore from her birthplace of Karachi and started a more serious career in Lollywood movies in Lahore.
 Her role as a supporting actress in Riaz Shahid's movie Yeh Aman (1971) was well-liked by the Pakistani public.
 She went on to act in dozens of other movies before deciding to become a film producer-director with her own film Society Girl in 1976.
 Sangeeta has over 120 films to her credit as an actress and a producer-director.
 In 2022 on August 14, she was honored by the Government of Pakistan with the Pride of Performance for her contributions towards the film and television industry.